thriveweb/deking-new/content/projects/carindale-trex-pool-deck.md

   - image: /images/uploads/carindalepooldeck2.jpg
   - image: /images/uploads/carindalepooldeck3.jpg
   - image: /images/uploads/carindalepooldeck1.jpg
-content: >-
-  The existing deck was well past its use by date and becoming a safety issue.
+content: "The existing deck was well past its use by date and becoming a safety issue.
 Neal the owner contacted us to pull down the existing deck and rebuild using Trex composite decking because of its minimal maintenance requirements.

-  The existing aluminium pool fencing was re-installed
+The existing aluminium pool fencing was re-installed when the new deck was completed.\n\nTrex decking is great for pool decking.
+It has many advantages over timber.
+Trex decking will not:\n\n* warp, rot or splinter\n* need seasonal sealing, painting, or staining\n* stain or fade\n* become termite food\n\nApart from that it looks amazing.
+What a great example of a pool deck.
+I can imagine lying on the deck chairs with a cocktail in hand in our glorious Queensland weather.\n\n\rSee what DeKing Decks can do for your pool deck.
+Get in contact today and take the first step in creating your dream become reality.
+Check out our 6 simple step process, our extensive gallery in our projects or try out our online pricing calculators."
 accordion:
   - description: 'Min $15,000 Max $20,000'
     title: Project Cost